Chat Interface

 Example: "Summarize @meeting-notes-march and compare the action items with @project-roadmap"

-Type / in the input field to open the picker.
-It lists workflows (multi-step task templates like "research a topic" or "reorganize a folder") and support prompts (pre-written prompts for common tasks).
-Pick one to insert into your message.
-You can edit the text before sending.
+Type / in the input field to open the slash menu.
+One list covers everything you can trigger by name: skills, prompts (pre-written prompts for common tasks), and workflows (multi-step task templates like "research a topic" or "reorganize a folder").
+Each row carries a type label.
+Pick an entry to insert it into your message, and edit the text before sending if you like.

 Activity blocks